MicrosoftDocs/entra-docs/docs/architecture/resilient-end-user-experience.md

 You can [build alternate authentication paths](https://github.com/azure-ad-b2c/samples/tree/master/policies/idps-filter):

- 1. Configure sign-up policy to allow sign up by local account and external IDPs.
+ 1. Configure sign-up policy to allow sign-up by local account and external IDPs.
  2. Configure a profile policy to allow users to [link the other identity to their account](https://github.com/Azure-Samples/active-directory-b2c-advanced-policies/tree/master/account-linking) after they sign in.
  3. Notify and allow users to [switch to an alternate IDP](/azure/active-directory-b2c/customize-ui-with-html#configure-dynamic-custom-page-content-uri) during an outage.